indieSoftware/Navigator/README.md

 ## The Code

 ### Defining Navigation Destinations
-Destinations (or routes) are typically just lists of enumerated values, one for each view desired.
+Destinations (or routes) are typically just public lists of enumerated values, one for each view desired.
 ```swift
 public enum HomeDestinations {
     case page2